Kowal Sentry Integration for Magento 2

 - custom endpoints and integrations.

-This enables reporting of exceptions, fatal errors, manual messages, and additional technical or business context.
+This makes it possible to report exceptions, fatal errors, manual messages, and additional technical or business context.

 JavaScript frontend monitoring